torvista/Zen-Cart_CEON-URI-Mapping/README.md

 ## 2026+ This branch is in use in production, containing many minor code changes as a result of IDE suggestions.
 Debugs may be triggered due to strict mode and type hinting, but are easily fixed so please report them.

-Based on version 5.1.1 available 11/01/2024 from ceon.net
+Originally based on version 5.1.1 available 11/01/2024 from ceon.net, this repository originally aimed just to collect bugfixes post 5.1.1, but has progressed way past that with very many minor code-tightening tweaks for php (in use on php 8.4).
+The original documentation has not been updated.

 It does NOT include the UMM-edition files that are bundled with the commercial Uri Mappings Manager (UMM).
 I have private repositories with fixes for those, open to users who have purchased that module.

-Due to the haphazard communication/support from CEON support, this repository aims to collect bugfixes post 5.1.1, to keep things rolling until... something else happens.

-As this repository is just strictly maintenance, the original documentation has not been updated.
+##April 2026
+Zen Cart 3 drops support for legacy language files (all must now be lang.), so all tweaks/development will now only be added to the 3.0 branch of this repo.

 ## Compatibility
-PHP8+ & current (2.1.0) Zen Cart but probably 157d onwards.
+PHP8+ & current (2.1.0) Zen Cart but probably 158 onwards.

 ## Changes not fixes...
 Since I was accused of the heinous crime of offering invalid HTML from my repository (as if I could have written this plugin)...I bit the bullet and went through all the admin files to see what else would be automagically detected.